dabblingmallard/gpt-sensei/README.md

 By default, the system message is:

 ```
 You are a ${languageName} expert.
 Your response will be placed in a file called '${fileName}'.
+I want you to only write valid ${languageName} code.
-You only write code and do not provide explanations.
+Do not provide explanations.
+Do not write Markdown.
 ```

 ## Usage